pierky/arouteserver/docs/LIVETESTS.rst

 Since (AFAIK) OpenBGPD can't be run on Travis CI platform, the full live tests results, including those run on OpenBGPD, can be found on `this file <https://github.com/pierky/arouteserver/blob/master/tests/last>`_.
 Starting with version 6.5, the Portable edition of OpenBGPD has been used to run some tests on TravisCI too.

+A summary of the integration testing results and the BGP speakers which are tested can be found on the :ref:`Integration testing coverage` section of this documentation.

 Setting up the environment to run live tests
 --------------------------------------------